Norfolk Schools Guide 2026: State Schools, Catchments and Ofsted

 Are there grammar schools in Norfolk?

 No. Norfolk does not have grammar schools.
-The county operates a full system.
-There are, however, strong academy chains and several well-regarded independent schools including Norwich School, Gresham’s (Holt), and Langley School.
+The county is fully comprehensive.
+There are, however, strong academy chains, plus the state-boarding route at Wymondham College and a dozen independent schools covered in our private schools guide.

 How do I choose a school in Norfolk?